seinecle/blog/_posts/2023-10-22-visions-future-generative-ai.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Having worked on conversational AI in the past, I think that with the current capabilities, we should strongly discourage &amp; warn about the anthropomorphism and leverage of psychology patterns of users by chatbots. <br><br>For thousands of years, we&#39;ve been used to be able to have good… <a href="https://t.co/umlPKFq85M">https://t.co/umlPKFq85M</a></p>&mdash; clem 🤗 (@ClementDelangue) <a href="https://twitter.com/ClementDelangue/status/1710349025793159338?ref_src=twsrc%5Etfw">October 6, 2023</a></blockquote>

-The second reason for not being convinced by the alternative vision of companies each training localized versions of smaller LLMs, instead of using one general-purpose, expensive GPT-4: the argument sounds like a straight defense of the business model of Hugging Face, which is about hosting a large number of models, as opposed to one hegemonic Bard or ChatGPT.
+The second reason for not being convinced by the alternative vision of companies each training localized versions of open source, smaller LLMs, instead of using one general-purpose, expensive and private GPT-4: the argument sounds like a straight defense of the business model of Hugging Face, which is about hosting a large number of models, as opposed to one hegemonic Bard or ChatGPT.
 In my personal experience using ChatGPT or Bard, it is very hard to scale down to less powerful models once you have experienced the quality of their seemingly near perfect human interaction.

+So we'll see where things go.
+The terms of the argument ("specialized models because trained on local datasets" vs general models) might well evolve: what if OpenAI would offer versions of GPT-4 that you could then train and specialize on extra datasets? (if they don't already?).
+That would make the alternative void (either ChatGPT or less powerful models on Hugging Face).